trubrics/trubrics-sdk/README.md

 </tr>
 </table>

-You can view our demo user feedback app on the titanic dataset & model on [Hugging Face Spaces](https://huggingface.co/spaces/trubrics/trubrics-titanic-demo), or run it locally with the CLI command:
+You can view our demo user feedback app, using the streamlit feedback collector and an example experimentation tool, on the titanic dataset & model on [Hugging Face Spaces](https://huggingface.co/spaces/trubrics/trubrics-titanic-demo), or run it locally with the CLI command:
 ```console
 (venv)$ trubrics example-app
 ```